If you’re reading this, you probably already have a good idea in mind of what you’re looking for in your marketing.

 With heatmaps, visitor recordings, conversion funnels, form analysis, and a ton of ways to get personal feedback from your users, Hotjar works really well for your UX research.

-So now we’re getting into the exciting stuff.
-Visitor recordings can be viewed within all devices, so you can understand what kinds of actions are being taken more seriously through each of the devices, as well as what can be improved to help your visitors have a better experience.
+Visitor recordings can be viewed within all devices, so you can understand what types of actions are being taken more seriously through each of the devices, as well as what can be improved to help your visitors have a better experience.

 Watching these recordings can give you a better idea of how you need to structure your website in an up-and-coming redesign.
 It may also clue you into what kinds of content your website needs to continue to produce in order to keep your users active and engaged across all devices.